jjnaidu/phase-0-tracks/version-control/git-definitions.md

 * What is a merge conflict?

   A merge conflict can occur when multiple people change the same file in a line, or if one user deletes a file and another user modifies it.
 Git marks the file as having a conflict, and then one user can resolve the conflict by changing a file in a way that ensures there are no conflicting edits.

+1 week down, a lot more to go!